polkadot-fellows/xcm-format/README.md

 - `key: [u8; 20]` The account key, as derived from the 20 bytes at the end of the Keccak-256 hash of the SECP256k1/ECDSA public key, or owed by a smart contract at the address.

+### Type 7: Opaque Remark

+Not a true destination, but a pseudo-destination.
+Some destinations/contexts support attaching an opaque datagram ("remark") to an operation.
+In such supported contexts, this attaches a `remark` to the operation.
+This usually has no meaning to the operation, but rather is a human-readable message to help explain the operation.

+Typically used as the `subordinate` field of a Type 3 *Sub-destination*.

+- `remark: Vec<u8>` The remark to be recorded with the operation.
+The actual location remains the current context.

 ## Examples

 `0xff0000000200044254430004d43593c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56da27d`